MicrosoftDocs/power-pages-docs/power-pages-docs/admin/copilot-governance.md

 Power Pages site copilot can provide quick and efficient customer support to your site's visitors and users, which can improve your site's overall user experience.
 For more information, see [Add a copilot to your Power Pages site](/power-pages/getting-started/enable-chatbot)

 > [!NOTE]
-> The following AI powered experiences are not under the purview of this control and have separate governance controls:
+> The following AI-powered experiences are not under the purview of this control and have separate governance controls:
 >
 > - Site copilot
 > - Maker experiences